-Make delicious Pear Ghosts for your next Halloween party.
+Make delicious Pear Ghosts on a Stick for your next Halloween party.
 A white chocolate covered pear on a stick might be one of the more unusual Halloween treats you'll come across, but the taste of ripened pears dipped in melted white almond bark is a sure crowd pleaser.
 And, they're so easy to make!

 Kids love the spooky white appearance of the decorated pears calling them "Ghosts On a Stick," and they make a great alternative to the traditional red candy apple recipes that are commonly seen.
 By offering candy pears instead of candy apples, you'll be starting a new Halloween tradition.